Sexton scores 25, Cavaliers beat Durant-less Nets 125-113

 Nets: Harden and Irving share the Rocket Mortgage FieldHouse record for points in a game with 55.
 Harden reached the mark with Houston on Dec.
 11, 2019, while Irving did so with the Cavaliers against Portland on Jan.
 28, 2015. … C Nicolas Claxton (right knee tendinitis) is expected to rejoin the team in February, while G Spencer Dinwiddie (right knee ACL tear) is out for the season after undergoing reconstructive surgery.

 Cavaliers: F Kevin Porter Jr., who was expected to be the sixth man, was traded to Houston for a future second-round pick.
 Porter was inactive for the first 14 games following a November arrest in Eastern Ohio.
 The second-year pro created a scene at the arena on Dec.
-15 when he realized his locker had been given to newcomer Taurean Prince.
+15 when he realized his locker had been given to newcomer Prince.
 “We’re moving forward with the group we’ve got,” coach J.B.
 Bickerstaff said.

 UP NEXT